guyverhl/data-cleaning-normalization/README.md

 ## Modify Column Title
 To modify a title in a selected column, use `-M` to change the string.
-Global variable `df` will be used.
-The local variable `col` will be formed by asking the user to type the name of a column that want to change.
+The local variable `col` will be formed by asking the user to type the name of a column that want to change, and `i` will record the changed name.
 If else ensure user to input correct column name, otherwise will ask for input again.
 User can return to the main function by typing `\q`.
 ```py